github/developer.github.com/content/guides/getting-started.md

 ### Two-factor authentication

-If you have [two-factor authentication][2fa] enabled, the API will return a `401 Unauthorized` error code for the above request (and every other API request):
+If you have [two-factor authentication][2fa] enabled, the API will return a `401 Unauthorized` error code for the above request (and every other API request, in fa):

 <pre class="terminal">
 $ curl -i -u &lt;your_username&gt; https://api.github.com/users/defunkt